 - Recognize what they are naturally gifted to do.

-Some teenagers might decide that college isn’t the right choice for them, and that’s okay.
 While College Flight Plan aims to help students design a college path that will lead them toward life and career success, some students realize they want a career that doesn’t require a college degree.

 When a teen decides that college isn’t the right choice for them, the Langstons continue to help the student.
 Rather than mapping out a college plan, the student uses the information they learn about themselves to map out a career plan that helps them pursue their life’s purpose.

 Whether a teenager proceeds directly into college or begins their career, a student’s work in the College Flight Plan course is valuable.
-Some teens may want to take a gap year or go into a different profession that doesn’t require a college degree.
-The knowledge and confidence students develop in the program are incredibly valuable as they move into young adulthood.
+Some teens may want to take a gap year or enter a different profession that doesn’t require a college degree.

 International Travel & Homeschooling